 There are 4 possible strategies you can consider to automate the complex and essential document workflow of a clinical trial.

-- Wait and see if our eTMF vendor develops an automation product in the future
+- Wait and see if your eTMF vendor develops an automation product in the future

-- Build In-house software customized to meet our company’s specific needs
+- Build in-house software customized to meet your company’s specific needs

 - Contract with a large consulting company to lead the project and develop a solution